jeka-dev/jeka/docs/reference-guide/execution-engine-defclasspath.md

     * _jeka/def_ can also contain classpath resources.
     * Classes having a name starting by `_` are skipped from compilation.

-Java source files are compiled using the running JDK.
+Java source files definded in *def* dir are compiled using the running JDK.

 Kotlin sources are compiled using Kotlin version specified by `jeka.kotlin.version` [property](#properties) if present or using Kotlin compiler specified by _KOTLIN_HOME_ environment variable.